Sunf3r/WALL-E/README.md

 ### `4 -` 🔐 Log in:

-Just scan the QR Code that will appear on terminal and your're ready to go!
+Just scan the QR Code that will appear on terminal and you're ready to go!
 ---

 ### `-1. ` 🗒️ Notes: